SchildiChat/schildichat-android-next/FEATURES.md

 - Schildi theme with more neutral colors and some design tweaks †
 - Schildi layout tweaks †
 - Faster screen transitions †
+- Show avatar placeholders instead of blank space for avatars that failed to load
 - App icon & branding ⸸